rickardlindberg/rliterate/rliterate.markdown

     * Open all immediate children
         * Read breath first
 * Literate programming treats any target programming language as an assembly language
-* Can't edit text paragraphs in vim
 * TOC should only expand first 3(?) levels when opening a file for the first time
-* Can we group layout and document?
-What do we call it?
-Project?